nielsmaerten/nightscout-reporter/README.md

 # Nightscout Reporter

+## 🌿 Fork info
+This is a fork of https://github.com/zreptil/nightscout-reporter.
+It augments the existing project with a Dockerfile so you can spin up your own instance of Nightscout Reporter.
+No need to install & configure dependencies.

+Or, just click the big "Run on Google Cloud" button below, and it'll deploy your own private Nightscout Reporter to Google Cloud Run.
+If you're not running anything else on GCP, it should comfortably fit within Google's free tier.

+---

 A web app based on AngularDart to create PDF documents from nightscout data.

 It uses the api from cgm-remote-monitor to access the nightscout data and